No results found matching your search criteria. Showing all properties instead.

 Helly’s Deli and cafe.
 Open on Sunday for breakfast with outside seating.
 Close to the station.

 The Copper Spoon, Marazion.
-If you are visiting St. Michaels Mount make some time to get a coffee and cake from this lovely cafe in Marazion
+If you are visiting St. Michaels Mount make some time to get a coffee and cake from this lovely cafe in Marazion.

 The Shore at the end of Morrab Road is a top end restaurant (£££££) run by chef Bruce Rennie.
 Bookings only.

 The Old Coastguard, Mousehole.
-Fabulous food/fabulous setting.
+Fabulous food, fabulous setting.
+Lovely big garden.

 The Gurnards Head near Zennor.
 Fabulous food in a remote setting.